 What product managers can learn from Netflix’s success:

-- Be forward thinking.
+- Be forward-thinking.
 When it comes to product management, the “now” will always matter, but not nearly as much as tomorrow does.
-The founders of Netflix knew that the high operating costs and paper thin margins of brick and mortar video rental businesses were not conducive to long-term success and recognized that streaming would soon be the status quo for TV and movies.
+The founders of Netflix knew that the high operating costs and paper-thin margins of brick and mortar video rental businesses were not conducive to long-term success and recognized that streaming would soon be the status quo for TV and movies.
 By thinking two steps ahead of everyone else in the industry, Netflix was able to make itself a major success.
 As product managers, we need to do our best to think more about not just tomorrow, but about next week, next year, and the next decade.

 - Know your market (timing matters).
 Had Netflix initially launched as a streaming service, it’s highly unlikely that it would have been as successful as it is today.
 The market (and internet bandwidth) simply wasn’t where it needed to be at the time to go straight for streaming.
-The founders of Netflix knew their market well enough to know that a mail order model had the potential to build traction in that moment, and they were right.
+The founders of Netflix knew their market well enough to know that a mail-order model had the potential to build traction at that moment, and they were right.
 Product managers, especially those of us who manage technical products, need to truly understand their markets and time things not according to them being “done” but according to what will succeed in the market.
 If not, we risk a product flop akin to that of Google Glass.

-Secret to success: Transforming failure into success
+The secret to success: Transforming failure into success

 Failure is the heart of innovation, and the makers of bubble wrap can surely attest to that fact.
 The makers of the popular packing material didn’t initially set out to invent a shipping product.
 In fact, Alfred W. Fielding and Marc Chavannes invented it on accident while trying to design a new type of wall-covering.